 The planned departure of the Executive Board is causing concern among various bodies about the stability of governance at TU Delft.
-Internal trade unions warn that the changes will come at a critical period of major challenges such as cutbacks, workload issues and social unsafety.
+Internal trade unions warn that the changes will come at a critical period of major challenges.
+The student and works council, on the contrary, face the changes with confidence.

 (Photo: Marjolein van der Veldt)